stash/BlockBreaker/README.md

 Break-Out/Arkanoid clone in Unity, based on https://www.udemy.com/unitycourse/learn/v4/overview

-Play it on the web here: https://stash.github.io/BlockBreaker/ (known issue: the sound effects don't seem to pan properly on the web)
+Play it on the web here: https://stash.github.io/BlockBreaker/ (known issue: audio is all kinds of messed up when playing via web; song doesn't loop properly and the mix is really unbalanced)

 ## Improvements over stock tutorial